Antarctic Scale Worm

 Over time, as some of the members of scale worms’ ancestors were able to go deeper and deeper into the Antarctic ocean floor, they evolved in many ways to ambush their prey and avoid being eaten themselves.
 The ability to hide under the floor sediment and their camouflaging dorsal scales are two of the major ways that allow them to do that.

 Antarctic scale worms (eulagisca gigantea) are gonochoric.
 This means that they are either male or female and reproduce by mating male to female.
 Females attract males by producing a pheromone that tells the males they are ready to mate.
 This triggers the male’s body to shed sperm.
 After the sperm are produced, the female sheds her eggs.
 This process is called swarming.

 Once released into the water, the female’s eggs are fertilized by the male’s sperm.
 The fertilized eggs typically drift freely in the water like plankton.
-These eggs develop into larva.
-After the larva stage their bodies lengthen to the adult size.
+These eggs develop into larvae.
+After the larva stage, their bodies lengthen to adult size.

 It is not yet known how many Antarctic scale worms exist in the Southern Ocean.
-Scientists also do not know whether their populations are stable, increasing or decreasing.View all 189 animals that start with A
+Scientists also do not know whether their populations are stable, increasing, or decreasing.View all 192 animals that start with A

 Are Antarctic golden worms carnivores, herbivores, or omnivores?